Revolution #198, April 11, 2010

 Battle Over Abortion Raging In Mexico

-On April 24, 2007 abortion in the first trimester [of a woman's pregnancy] was legalized in Mexico City, in the face of fierce opposition led by the Catholic Church in alliance with the ruling PAN (National Action Party), and including direct intervention by the Pope himself.
-Right away, thousands of women chose to terminate their pregnancies in safe conditions, including women who traveled from other parts of the country to have a legal abortion.
+On April 24, 2007 abortion in the first trimester was legalized in Mexico City, in the face of fierce opposition by the Catholic Church and President Calderon's ruling PAN (National Action Party), and including direct intervention by the Pope himself.
+Right away, thousands of women in the capital, and those able to get there from other parts of the country, chose to terminate their pregnancies under safe, legal conditions.
 Making abortion legal, while only in the first trimester, represented a breakthrough in the struggle of women for control over their own bodies, and for their liberation.
 It is estimated that 30,000 women had legal abortions in Mexico City in 2009 alone.
 In December 2009, gay marriage was legalized in Mexico City.

 These developments represented a direct challenge to the reactionary movement launched by the Catholic Church, not only in Mexico but throughout Latin America, to reassert and reinforce the patriarchy, the authority of the Church, and the morality of the traditional family.
-In response to this challenge, a powerful backlash has been unleashed across Mexico, spearheaded by the Catholic Church together with the dominant ruling class parties, with the aim of denying women the right to control their own reproduction by completely criminalizing abortion under any circumstances.
+In response the Church and dominant ruling class forces have unleashed a powerful backlash with the aim of denying women the right to control their own reproduction by completely criminalizing abortion under any circumstances.

 Women Forced Into Clandestine Abortions

-Immediately following the passage of the abortion rights law the PAN filed a challenge before the Supreme Court arguing the law was unconstitutional.
+Immediately after the abortion rights law was passed, the PAN filed a challenge before the Supreme Court, arguing the law was unconstitutional.
 The attempt failed; the law was upheld by the Court in August 2008.
 But by then this backlash had spread throughout the country.

-Beginning with states controlled by the PAN—the party of President Felipe Calderón—state legislatures started amending their constitutions to declare that "life begins at conception."
-The PRI (Institutional Revolutionary Party), the party which held power for 70 years until their defeat in 2000, has joined the PAN in submitting the anti-abortion amendment in the states where they hold power.
-The role of PRD (Party of the Democratic Revolution) has been contradictory.
-In the capital, where they are the party in power, abortion was made legal.
-But, at the same time, the PRD has been bending to the political winds in the rest of the country, supporting the anti-abortion amendments in the state legislatures where they've been submitted.
-In Chiapas, where complications due to abortion are the number one cause of death of women, the PRD governor refused to oppose the anti-abortion measure, and all 11 PRD members of the legislature voted in favor of it, which passed unanimously in December 2009.
-Now, in the past month, the PRD leadership nationally has called on the party to oppose bans on abortion in the states.
+The PAN started amending the constitutions in the states they controlled to declare that "life begins at conception."
+The PRI (Institutional Revolutionary Party), which held office for 70 years until their defeat by PAN in 2000, followed suit, submitting anti-abortion amendments in the states where they govern.
+The role of the PRD (Party of the Democratic Revolution) has been contradictory.
+They were in power in the capital when abortion was made legal.
+But the PRD has been bending to the political winds in the rest of the country.
+In Chiapas, for instance, where complications due to abortion are the number one cause of death of women, the PRD governor refused to oppose the anti-abortion measure, and all 11 PRD legislators voted in favor of it, which passed unanimously in December 2009.
+In February 2010, the PRD leadership nationally called on the party to oppose the bans.

-In November the state of Veracruz submitted an amendment to Mexico's national Congress that proposes adding "life begins at conception" to the Mexican constitution, which would outlaw abortion throughout the country.
-The Congress is required to consider such amendments coming from the states.
-If passed, and if the proposed amendment is then ratified by three-fourths of the states, abortion anywhere in Mexico will be a crime.
+In November, the state of Veracruz submitted an amendment to the national Congress that proposes adding "life begins at conception" to the Mexican Constitution, which would outlaw abortion throughout the country.
+If passed, and then ratified by three-fourths of the states, abortion anywhere in Mexico would be a crime.

 Mexico in 2010 is a pressure cooker.
-The complete dependence of the Mexican economy on the U.S. has meant that the global economic crisis has hit Mexico harder than any other country in Latin America.
-There are very high levels of unemployment and impoverishment, and the downturn in the U.S. economy, together with the border crackdown, is limiting the immigration safety valve.
-There's a growing crisis of legitimacy in the government.
-The militarization of the country championed by Calderon has only intensified the war with the drug cartels, and brought great suffering to the people, as the military systematically arrests and tortures the population upon its arrival in an area.
+The global economic crisis has hit Mexico harder than any other country in Latin America because of the dependence of its economy on the U.S. They face very high levels of unemployment and impoverishment; and the downturn in the U.S. economy, together with the border crackdown, is limiting the immigration safety valve.
+There's an intensifying crisis of legitimacy in the government, and the militarization of the country has only intensified the war with the drug cartels, and brought great suffering to the people.

-There is a growing concensus among different sections of Mexico's ruling classes that the reassertion of conservative religious "values," focused on the family and women's subordinate role there, is essential to the "glue" needed to maintain the unity of the nation.
+The growing consensus among sections of Mexico's ruling classes toward the assertion of conservative religious "values," focused on the family and women's subordinate role there, must be viewed in this context; as an essential "glue" needed to maintain the unity of the nation.

 The Spearhead of a Fascist Catholic Movement

-The effort to criminalize abortion is the spearhead of a fascist Catholic movement, joined by Protestant evangelicals, that is working to impose traditional family values and the complete submission of women in Mexican society.
-As Soledad Loaeza, a professor of political science at El Colegio de Mexico, described in a recent article: "The Catholic hierarchy [in Mexico] has decided to draw a line in the sand against the modern society in Mexico.
-It's not their initiative, they are simply carrying out the Vatican instructions that order the defense of 'the right to life' and the concept of the traditional family.
-Consequently, they have unleashed an offensive that is not acting alone, it is supported by the federal government..."
+Outlawing abortion is the spearhead of a fascist Catholic movement, joined by Protestant evangelicals, that is working to impose traditional family values and the complete submission of women in Mexican society.
+Soledad Loaeza, a professor of political science at El Colegio de Mexico, wrote in a recent article: "The Catholic hierarchy [in Mexico] has decided to draw a line in the sand against the modern society in Mexico.
+It's not their initiative, they are simply carrying out the Vatican instructions that order the defense of ‘the right to life' and the concept of the traditional family."

-A vision of what the criminalization of abortion means for the people can be seen by looking at what is happening in El Salvador and Nicaragua today, where a gynecologist must choose between allowing a woman to die or being jailed for murder if he/she helps a woman who comes to the doctor's office due to a spontaneous abortion, with hemorrhaging and contractions.
-Although standard medical procedure dictates that the woman should be given a drug to expel the fetus, the doctor cannot act to save the mother as long as the fetus' heart is beating.
-All over Latin America, the site of the most clandestine abortions in the world, the world's most draconian anti-abortion laws are being passed.
+To see what it looks like where abortion equals murder, examine El Salvador and Nicaragua today, where women are dying because gynecologists can be jailed for performing abortions that would save their lives.
+Standard medical procedure dictates that a woman who comes to the doctor's office with a spontaneous abortion, hemorrhaging, and contractions, should be given a drug to expel the fetus.
+But it's a crime for the doctor to do anything to save the mother that endangers the fetus' beating heart.
+All over Latin America, the site of the most clandestine abortions in the world, anti-abortion laws are being passed.

-In the middle of January 2009, the Vatican's annual World Congress of Families was held in Mexico (VI Encuentro Mundial de las Familias).
-This is an annual meeting attended by the Pope and Catholic hierarchy from all over the world.
-(The pope, however, did not attend this year.)
-Calderón gave important impulse to the theocratic forces within the PAN (with whom he has not been traditionally closely allied) by speaking at this conference, where he stressed what he claimed were the corrosive effects of divorce on the ability of a society to fight criminality.
-Many commentators and legal experts pointed out that by appearing at this conference, Calderón had violated his responsibility as President to uphold the Mexican Constitution, which mandates the separation of church and state.
+In January 2009, the Vatican's annual World Congress of Families was held in Mexico.
+This is an annual meeting attended by the Catholic hierarchy from all over the world.
+President Calderón spoke at this conference, stressing what he claimed were the corrosive effects of divorce on the ability of a society to fight criminality.
+Commentators and legal experts pointed out that by appearing at this conference, Calderón violated his responsibility as president to uphold the Mexican Constitution, which mandates the separation of church and state.

 Opposition to Dark Ages Theocracy

-September 28 has been declared the "International Day for the Legalization of Abortion in Latin America and the Caribbean," and on that day in 2009, 1000 women marched in Mexico City united under the slogan "We are not baby machines.
-We are women with rights and decision" ("no somos maquinitas de reproducción somos mujeres con derecho y decision").
+September 28 has been declared the "International Day for the Legalization of Abortion in Latin America and the Caribbean;" on that day in 2009, 1,000 women marched in Mexico City united under the slogan, "We are not baby machines.
+We are women with rights and decision."
 They demanded the legalization of abortion nationwide and the striking down of the reactionary state laws.
 They repudiated the meddling of the Catholic Church in the affairs of society.
-On that same day, 500 women marched in Oaxaca chanting "Get your rosaries off of our ovaries!"
-In Baja California, women went to the Office of Civil Records to request a certificate of fertilization—"acta de fecundación"—instead of a birth certificate.
+Five hundred women marched in Oaxaca chanting, "Get your rosaries off of our ovaries!"
+In Baja, California, women went to the Bureau of Vital Statistics to request a certificate of fertilization instead of a birth certificate!

-In December 2009, a nationwide organization against the attacks called the National Pact for Life, Freedom and Rights of Women (Pacto Nacional de la Vida, Libertad y Derechos de las Mujeres) was formed by representatives of 990 organizations in 20 states to fight the laws, present a case before the UN, and develop different forms of opposition nationwide.
-An abortion fund is being created to finance low-income women who cannot afford to travel to Mexico City to have a legal abortion.
-On February 4, 2010, around 400 women grouped around the National Pact protested in front of the legislative palace in Mexico City.
-They set up three cages outside of the Camara de Diputados to represent the women who are imprisoned for seeking to terminate an unwanted pregnancy and to demand their freedom.
-The National Pact plans to organize actions all over the country every first Thursday of every month to demand the legalization of abortion nationwide.
+In December 2009, a nationwide organization against the attacks, called the National Pact for Life, Freedom and Rights of Women, was formed by representatives of 990 organizations in 20 states to fight the laws, present a case before the UN, and develop different forms of opposition nationwide.
+In February 2010, 400 women grouped around the National Pact protested in front of the legislative palace in Mexico City.
+They set up three cages to represent the women who are imprisoned.
+The National Pact plans to organize actions all over the country.

 If you like this article, subscribe, donate to and sustain Revolution newspaper.